Rupert Ford Award

 All applications must include a description of the work to be undertaken and an assessment of its relevance and importance, a clear statement at an appropriate level from the Institution where the work is to be done indicating acceptance of the applicant for a short term research or study placement, and a statement of support from a senior academic colleague (Head of Department or Professor) in the applicant’s research field.

-See the bottom of this page for reports from recipients.
+See the resources at the side of this page for reports from previous recipients.

 Terms of Reference